semgrep/semgrep-docs/docs/getting-started.md

       ```sh
       semgrep login
       ```
+      This command automatically opens a new tab or browser window, or click the link in the CLI to complete the step.
   4. A modal appears after logging in to SCP.
-Create an account, known as an **organization** in Semgrep Cloud Platform.
-Note that you can set up organizations to integrate with GitHub accounts (both personal and org account types) or GitLab accounts after completing this procedure.
+Click **Create an organization**.
+Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-  5. After creating an account in the previous step, you can return to the CLI and run the following command.
+  5. After creating an organization in the previous step, return to the CLI and run a scan:
       ```sh
      semgrep ci
       ```